 After disconnecting the hose, do not lower it down, but secure it in the upper position in any available way.

-Brake fluid will remain in the hose, then after installing the reservoir, there will be no need to bleed the clutch release hydraulic drive.
+Brake fluid will remain in the hose, then after installing the reservoir, do not bleed the clutch release hydraulic drive will be required.

 Unscrew the screw securing the reservoir to the master brake cylinder